RatajVaver/ratchet-docs/docs/events.md

 It is however guaranteed, that this happens *after* all plugins are loaded, which happens only after Ratchet's Workshop mod is loaded.

 ### `command_call` <Badge type="info" text="event" />
-This event is triggered whenever a player uses the `/ratchet call` command.
+This event is triggered whenever a player uses the `/ratchet call` command. \
 All subsequent arguments are passed as a table.

+This can be useful for quick testing. \
+For actual user commands you might want to use [Tot !
+Admin Scripts](#tot-admin-scripts).

 Callback:
 ```lua